 You can see:

-- Volume: Average number of monthly searches for the analyzed keyword(s) in Google (for the last 12 months)
+Volume: Average number of monthly searches for the analyzed keyword(s) in Google (over the last 12 months).

-- Organic vs Paid: Distribution of organic versus paid traffic.
-Recognize how competitive the market is per country, and understand if you need to invest money in that country to acquire traffic share.
+Note: One insight could be to recognize how competitive the market is per country and understand if you need to invest money in that country to acquire traffic share.

-- CPC: Average price that advertisers paid for a click on their ad in Google’s paid search results (for the last 12 months).
-A range for a group of keywords is displayed.
+CPC: Average price that advertisers paid for a click on their ad in Google’s paid search results (over the last 12 months).

 You can filter by: